1. Road safety

 - Maintaining safety as a pedestrian involves a complex combination of skills, including judgement, predicting the actions of others, planning and making quick decisions.
 These are difficult skills to acquire if the child/young person has executive functioning difficulties.

-- Road safety involves processing multiple sources of information simultaneously which can be difficult for many individuals with autism.
+- Road safety involves processing multiple sources of information simultaneously which can be difficult for many autistic people.
 He/she needs to be aware of others on the footpath, traffic on the road and rules when crossing the road.

 - A child with auditory processing difficulties may not respond to the adult’s instruction to “Stop” or “Wait” at the side of a road because he/she does not register or understand the verbal instruction.